Understanding Instalment Contracts in Queensland Property Transactions

 Kale Venz

 In the dynamic landscape of Queensland property, certainty and clarity are paramount.
 While most residential property contracts proceed smoothly from signing to settlement, there lies a subtle legal nuance that can dramatically alter the rights and obligations of both buyers and sellers: the instalment contract.
-Often unintentionally created, instalment contracts grant buyers several statutory protections in the case of a buyer’s default which restrict a seller’s right to deal with the contract.
+Often unintentionally created, instalment contracts grant buyers several statutory protections in the case of a buyer’s default, which restrict a seller’s right to deal with the contract.

 What is an Instalment Contract?

 Under section 71 of the Property Law Act 1974 (Qld), an instalment contract is broadly defined as an executory contract for the sale of land where the purchaser is bound to make one or more payments (other than a deposit) without becoming entitled to receive a conveyance (transfer of title) in exchange for those payments.
-In essence, it's a contract where the buyer makes payments to the seller which do not form part of the deposit over time before the property formally changes hands at settlement.
+In essence, it's a contract where the buyer makes payments to the seller, which do not form part of the deposit over time before the property formally changes hands at settlement.

 The 10% Threshold and Beyond: A Critical Trigger

-The term "deposit" itself has a specific meaning under within the Property Law Act.
-The Act provides that a deposit cannot not exceed 10% of the purchase price (or 20% for off-the-plan sales).
+The term "deposit" itself has a specific meaning within the Property Law Act.
+The Act provides that a deposit cannot exceed 10% of the purchase price (or 20% for off-the-plan sales).
 Where the deposit exceeds the prescribed percentage of the purchase price, the contract will be deemed to be an instalment contract, regardless of the intentions of the parties.
 A contract may also fall within the meaning of an instalment contract in the following circumstances:

 1. Additional Pre-Settlement Payments: Payments such as license fees, early possession fees, or any other amounts paid by the buyer to the seller before settlement, and separate from the deposit, can inadvertently trigger an instalment contract.
 Even a seemingly small, non-deposit payment can convert a standard contract into an instalment contract.